ECHA Integrated Regulatory Strategy

 ECHA CLH Intention To Reclassify Pyrimethanil As Aquatic Chronic 1 (H410)

-ECHA has initiated a proposal to upgrade the harmonized classification of the fungicide Pyrimethanil to Aquatic Chronic 1 (H410).
-A more severe environmental hazard rating will trigger mandatory labelling updates and may influence the long-term authorization of products containing this substance.
+ECHA has initiated a proposal to upgrade the harmonized classification of the fungicide Pyrimethanil to Aquatic Chronic 1, with a formal dossier submission expected in April 2026.
+This stricter environmental hazard rating will necessitate mandatory labeling revisions and may impact the future authorization and commercial viability of products containing this substance.

 echa.europa.euEuropean UnionEuropean Union